 On the Fence About Going to Therapy?

 We were often told by our mentors that "if you are asking if you should, then you probably already know the answer."
-The same advice is probably true here as well.
+The same advice is also true here.
 Therapy isn't meant to change who you are.
 It is meant to provide the tools that allow you to feel the most like yourself.
 This is not done by telling you what to do.
 Rather, it's a collaboration that helps to empower the change that you want to make.
 When therapy works, it comes with a sense of satisfaction, relief, and pride.
 Come on in, we'll get started immediately.

 Why Going to Therapy Does Not Mean You are Weak or Flawed

-If a person had to be "weak or flawed" to come to therapy, wouldn't therapy disappear completely?
-Making that fall call, and walking in the door takes tremendous courage.
-I've never heard courage described as a "weak or flawed" trait.
-Often times, I tell my clients that I feel a little guilty, because hearing the stories of courage and strength that my clients tell me is a lot like sitting in on a Ted Talk about resilience.
-My job isn't as much about finding strength, rather, it's about harnessing the strength you already have.
+If a person had to be "weak or flawed" to enter therapy, wouldn't most people just give up on making the first call to begin with?
+Making that first call, and walking in the door takes tremendous courage.
+Often times I tell my clients that I feel a little guilty because hearing the stories of courage and strength that my clients tell me is a lot like sitting in on a Ted Talk about resilience.
+My job isn't as much about building strength in my clients.
+Rather, it's about harnessing the strength you already have.